alexha1234/rock-paper-scissors/README.md

 Clone this from Github to your desktop

+Open GitBash

 Set wd to Desktop by typing in "~/Desktop/rock-paper-scissors"

-Open Gitbash or similar

 Create and activate a new project-specific Anaconda virtual environment by typing: